Méribel, France: Family Ski Guide

 The village is popular with British families, which means English is widely spoken.
 That is an advantage for logistics but means you will not feel like you are in a French village.
 If that matters, Saint-Martin-de-Belleville has a more authentic vibe.

-If this resort is not the right fit for your family, consider Les Menuires for slopeside Three Valleys skiing at 30-40% less on accommodation.
+If the fit feels off, look at Les Menuires for slopeside Three Valleys skiing at 30-40% less on accommodation.

 Would we recommend Méribel?